 The 9th Annual Fellows and Young Investigators Colloquium was held in the Hershey Lodge, Hershey, Pennsylvania from March 18th - 20th.
 It was another successful Colloquium with 320 registered participants attending a diverse set of lectures and presentations.
 We were fortunate to have 4 outstanding keynote presentations.
-Dr. Carla Kim (Harvard Medical School) opened the keynote presentations with insights into lung carcinogenesis her laboratory has gained through a new lung cancer stem cell assay she has devel-Following oped. dinner on the first day, Dr. Tak Wah Mak (University of Toronto) gave a mesmerizing keynote lecture on Cancer Metabolism that captivated the audi-Only time ence. will tell if Dr. Mak fulfilled his goal to convince some fellows and investigators voung where he believed cancer research should refo-Opening the second day, Dr. Susan Gottesman (Laboratory of Molecular Biology, CCR, NCI) presented the bacterial perspective on cellular regulation by small RNAs.
-Finally, on the morning of the final day presentations Dr. of Crystal Mackall to research in her efforts to understand T-Cell homeostasis in humans.
+Dr. Carla Kim (Harvard Medical School) opened the keynote presentations with insights into lung carcinogenesis her laboratory has gained through a new lung cancer stem cell assay she has developed.
+Following dinner on the first day, Dr. Tak Wah Mak (University of Toronto) gave a mesmerizing keynote lecture on Cancer Metabolism that captivated the audience.
+Only time will tell if Dr. Mak fulfilled his goal to convince some fellows and young investigators where he believed cancer research should refocus.
+Opening the second day, Dr. Susan Got-(Laboratory tesman of Molecular Biology, CCR, NCI) presented the bacterial perspective on cellular regulation by small RNAs.
+Finally, on the morning of the final day of presentations Dr. Crystal Mackall (Pediatric Oncology Branch, CCR, NCI) spoke about her experience with the "Bedside-to-Bench" approach to research in her efforts to understand T-Cell homeostasis in humans.